 Take a walk in the past

-The area is named after one of the great painters from Funen, Fritz Syberg (1862-1939), who lived in Over Kærby.
-He found great inspiration for his paintings in the hilly landscape around the city.
+The area is named after one of the great Fynbo painters, Fritz Syberg (1862-1939), who lived in Over Kærby and who found great inspiration for his paintings in the hilly landscape around the town.

 - Phone. (+45)